bruceravel/demeter/documentation/Athena/ui/glist.rst

 When a file is imported into :demeter:`athena`, the name of the file is used as the label in the group list.
-That's fine, but you can change the label by selecting :quoted:`Rename group` from the Group menu, typing :kbd:`Alt`-:kbd:`l`, or double clicking on an item in the group list.
+That's fine, but you can change the label by selecting :quoted:`Group --> Rename current group`, typing :kbd:`Alt`-:kbd:`l`, or double clicking on an item in the group list.
 This posts a dialog for entering the new label for the group, shown here.